In memory of Mr Denis Kiely and his distinguished career with the British College of Osteopathic Medicine.

 Mr Kiely continued to be actively involved with the college as Dean Emeritus and as a member of the Board of Governors.
 Mr Kiely’s valuable contribution and commitment to the college spanned over 60 years and he is fondly remembered by all those who knew him.
 He will be sadly missed by staff, students and alumni at BCOM.

 In memory of Mr Denis Kiely, his family have requested that any donations should be made to the British College of Osteopathic Medicine.
+To find out more about making a donation, please visit this link.

 Your donation will go towards advancing BCOM’s osteopathic education, research and osteopathic clinic which serves the local community by offering affordable, concessionary and free osteopathic treatment.